-Dyntopo can be toggled with the checkbox in the header or with Ctrl-D. With dynamic topology active, most brushes will subdivide the mesh during the stroke.
+Dynamic Topology (aka Dyntopo) can be toggled with the checkbox.
+With dynamic topology active, most brushes will subdivide the mesh during the stroke.

 Each Detail Type’s detail is set here.
 Depending on the Detail Type being used this property will rather show as a pixel count (px), or percentage.

 When using Constant Detail, it is possible to sample the detail value of a certain mesh area by clicking the pipette icon next to the detail setting and then clicking on the area.

 - Refine Method

 Setting the option will determine which of the methods will be used when altering the topology.

 - Subdivide Edges:

 Just like the Subdivide tool, this method will only subdivide topology to match the detail given.

 - Collapse Edges: